Clustering and High Availability

 Only caches and session information is maintained at the level of each Orbeon Forms instance, and critical information is stored on a separate server, or servers, typically a database server.
 If using Form Runner, you'll want to set it up to point to a separate relational database or separate eXist database, running on another server, or servers.

 You setup your load balancer to use sticky sessions.
 Whether you're using a hardware or software load balancer, it will decide for each HTTP request coming in, which server in the cluster should handle it.
-Using sticky sessions ensures that all the requests for each specific session are sent to the same Orbeon Forms instance, which is essential since Orbeon Forms keeps track of session information on the server, and doesn't support session replication.
+Using sticky sessions ensures that all the requests for each specific session are sent to the same Orbeon Forms instance, which is essential since Orbeon Forms keeps track of session information on the server.
 For instance, see how to setup sticky session with AWS Elastic Load Balancing.